bciResearcher/CT-adaptTL/README.md

 # CT-adaptTL
-Motor execution (ME)/motor imagery (MI) cross-task adaptive transfer learning algorithm for MI EEG decoding
+This is the PyTorch implementation of the Explainable Cross-Task Adaptive Transfer Learning for Motor Imagery EEG Classification.
 # Flowchart of pre-training, fine-tuning and explainability analysis
 ![](https://github.com/yzmmmzjhu/CT-adaptTL/blob/main/CT-adaptTL.jpg)
+Cross-Task adaptive transfer learning indicates knowledge transfer between ME and MI tasks is feasible for EEG decoding which can largely relax the constraint of training samples for MI BCIs